 Their best-known behavior is dunking their food — and other objects — in water.
 Researchers currently believe that this isn’t an attempt to wash the food, but an artifact of hunting for food in the water.
 Wetting their feet also makes them more sensitive.

-In the wild, raccoons generally live only 2-3 years, although they can survive much longer in captivity.
+In the wild, raccoons generally live only 2-3 years, although they have been know to live over 20 years in captivity.